sanket-kumar/node-bootstrap/README.md

 npm start
 ```
 ## Usage
-Basic ready to user node js project with express framework.
+Basic ready to use node js project with express framework.
 Fork it and use it :)
 ## License
 **ISC**